nfl-football-ops/Big-Data-Bowl/README.md

 ### Reading in the data

-First, the following code reads in a few of the different data sets and selects a play to animate (Tyreek Hill's TD reception during Week 1, video [here](https://www.youtube.com/watch?v=QJaC5jHOwDY))
+First, the following code reads in a few of the different data sets and selects a play to animate (Demetrius Harris's TD reception during Week 1, video [here](https://twitter.com/Chiefs/status/905963498169032704).

 ``` r
 library(tidyverse)